Protect payment transactions with Fraud Prevention

 As part of these models, reCAPTCHA Enterprise Fraud Prevention examines transaction signals to enable detection of fraud.
 For example, a series of purchase attempts with low prices might indicate a carding attack.
 In the response, you receive risk scores for different types of fraud, which you can use to send the transaction to a manual review, or directly block sufficiently suspicious transactions.

-To set up reCAPTCHA Enterprise Fraud Prevention, complete the following steps:
+To set up reCAPTCHA Enterprise Fraud Prevention, you need to complete the following steps:

-1. Install reCAPTCHA Enterprise on your payment frontend.
+1. Install reCAPTCHA Enterprise JavaScript on your payment frontend by installing a score-based reCAPTCHA key.

 Before you begin